brokenguy/awesome-themes/README.md

-# awsome-theme
+# awesome-themes
-Theme for any tool
+Themes for any tool